ryx/datalayer.js/README.md

 [![Build Status](https://travis-ci.org/ryx/datalayerjs.svg?branch=master)](https://travis-ci.org/ryx/datalayerjs)
 [![npm version](https://badge.fury.io/js/datalayerjs.svg)](https://badge.fury.io/js/datalayerjs)

-Datalayer.js is a datalayer, tagmanager, and *"frontend middleware"*.
-It follows a "developer first" philosophy, is open-source and fully test-driven.
-It acts as a data proxy between the client and any third parties, which are embedded by plugins.
-Datalayer.js is based on a [customizable data model with a virtual type system](#models) and aimed at standardizing and simplifying the process of 3rd party integration into today's websites.
+Datalayer.js is an open-source datalayer, tagmanager, and *"frontend middleware"*.
+It is based on a [customizable data model with a virtual type system](#models) and aims at standardizing and simplifying the process of 3rd party integration into modern websites.
+It follows a "developer first" philosophy, is fully test-driven and acts as a thin data proxy between the client and any third parties, which are provided by plugins.

-> NOTE: this is still a **very early version** that likely contains bugs and documentation issues :boom:
+> NOTE: this is still a **pre-release version**, we are actively working on our the first stable relase .. :boom:

 ## How does it work?
 The Datalayer "collects" data from the website (i.e. it gets passed from different parts of your application) and aggregates it to one data object.
-Then the plugin loader starts loading it's plugins based on a given rule configuration (e.g. analytics scripts on each page, conversion pixels only on order confirmation, etc. ).
-Plugins then receive events which contain specific data, one such event is the "page-loaded" event that passes the previously aggregated data object to the plugin.
-Plugins can take that data and offer it to third parties as desired.
+Then the plugin loader starts loading the plugins based on a given rule configuration.
+Plugins will receive events which contain specific data and can take that data and offer it to third parties as desired.
+One example is the "page-loaded" event that passes the previously aggregated data object to the plugin.
 That's the big picture.
 (TODO: add link to details)

 # Usage
 The basic usage is pretty simple.
 The first thing to do is to install datalayer.js from [npm](https://www.npmjs.com).